 Dr. Loftin has been a practicing veterinarian since 1986.
 She graduated from a veterinary school in the Philippines and went on to study clinical medicine at the University of Missouri Veterinary School until her graduation.
 Dr. Loftin feels living in the Philippines for four years satisfied her sense of adventure and taught her how to be self-reliant.

 A Detroit native, Dr. Maryellen Voigt attended the University of Missouri, Columbia, and received a Bachelor's Degree in Agriculture in 1984.
 She went on to attend the University of Missouri College of Veterinary Medicine and was awarded her Doctorate of Veterinary Medicine in 1987.
-Upon graduation, she honed her skills in a small animal hospital in central NJ where she continues to practice.
+Upon graduation, she honed her skills in a small animal hospital in central NJ.
 Dr. Voigt's professional interests include ophthalmology and soft tissue surgery.
 She holds advanced training in emergency preparedness as a member of both the Morris County Animal Response Team and Morris County Medical Reserve Corps.
 Also, as a USDA Federally Accredited Veterinarian, she can issue both domestic and international health certificates.
 What else can this wonder woman do?
 Why see pot bellied pigs of course?
 One of the few in the state who do!
 With a perpetual smile on her face and a perceptive sense of medicine, Dr. Voigt is a great addition to the Mountainview family.

 Born and raised in Essex County, NJ.
 Majored in business management at Fairleigh Dickenson University.
 My life began when I met Elizabeth—you know her as Dr. Boggier.
 Up to now I’ve been on the sidelines cheering her on; the good doctor has called my bluff and put me in the game as Office Manager.